Advanced Topics in Environment and Health | ENVS4800A

 Instructor: Martin Bunch

 The ‘ecohealth approach’ or ‘ecosystem approach to health and well-being’ is an applied approach based on principles of systems thinking, transdisciplinarity, participation, gender and social equity, knowledge-to-action, and sustainability.
 In this course, participants will move from understanding environment and health relationships to apply these principles in the design of collaborative interventions that produce “co-benefits” – simultaneously improving human health/well-being and ecosystem health.

 This is a useful course for students who are interested ecosystem/environmental management, international development practice, conservation, global health, environment and health, applied systems thinking, food sovereignty and security, participatory methods, social innovation, environmental problem solving, and more.

 This Ecohealth course will focus on the case study of “linking heath, environment and community in the Alexander Skutch Biological Corridor”, with multiple field visits in the region.
 However, the projects that course participants will develop can be associated with any environment and health situation in any location.

-- Pay the remaining of the course fee ($1,000).
-Payments are accepted in cash, money order or certified bank cheques.
+- January 31, 2019: Pay the remaining of the course fee ($1,000).
+Payments are accepted in cash, money order or "certified" bank cheques.
 No personal cheques will be accepted.
 No exceptions.
 You can also bring the payment before this date to Bev Rutherford's office, HNES 139F during business hours.